 - you have the right to be told if we have made a mistake whilst processing your data and we will self-report breaches to the Commissioner.

-If you wish to exercise your information rights, this request can be made in writing by completing the Information Rights Form application form.
-Please provide as much detail as possible about the information you require, mark your request as ‘Information Rights Request’ and send it to the address provided.
+If you wish to exercise your information rights please complete and return this form providing as much detail as possible about the information you require.
+Mark your request as ‘Information Rights Request’ and send it to the address on the form.